tony-waters/tony-waters.github.io/_posts/2026-08-28-resiance4j-bulkhead.md

 In this demo, the intentionally slow email service causes the order API to pile up behind it.
 Adding a bulkhead made that behavior visible, and protects the calling service.
 But what happens to the work that did not run?
 For order confirmation emails, losing one might be annoying but recoverable.
 For payments, stock reservations, refunds, account changes, or anything with financial or legal consequences, simply returning a fallback and moving on would be dangerous.

 In a real system, rejected work usually needs a durable path.
 The bulkhead protects the application from overload, but it does not decide what should happen to rejected work.

+## <a name="notes"></a>Notes
+1. In Resilience4j, a `semaphore bulkhead` does this without creating its own threads; it simply acts as a concurrency gate, whereas a `thread-pool bulkhead` provides stronger isolation by running the protected work on a dedicated bounded thread pool.
+I use s semaphore in this example.